-Some may also have SEND and may have a Statement of SEN or Education, Health and Care Plan (EHCP), which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice is followed.
+Some may also have SEND and may have an Education, Health and Care Plan (EHCP), which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice is followed.

 Policies on medical conditions can be found on the school website under policies.